flipz357/smatchpp/README.md

 # SMATCH++

 Handy processing of graphs including graph alignment and graph matching.
-There is a special focus on standardized evaluation of graph parsing, but SMATCH++ allows easy extension to working also with other kinds of graphs.
+There is a special focus on standardized evaluation of graph parsing, but SMATCH++ allows easy customization.
 A short overview of some features:

 - Simple graph reading, graph writing, graph processing
 - Different alignment solvers including optimal ILP alignment, and optional graph compression